LuisMlopez/py_package_manager/README.md

 `python -m unittest`

 ## How to Execute

 The start point is the index.py file.
-Running the next command you the server will start listening:
+Running the next command the server will start listening:

 `python index.py`